The only one in the newsroom

 Alexandra Kanik (@act_rational) works for Louisville Public Media, the parent organization of Kentucky Center for Investigative Reporting and the Ohio Valley ReSource.
 She spends her days writing language-agnostic code, creating data visualizations and trying to understand newsroom analytics.

-Lisa Pickoff-White is an award winning data journalist at KQED, a public radio and television station based in San Francisco.
-She specializes in covering utilities, immigration and detention.
-Lisa previously has worked at the Center for Investigative Reporting and other national outlets. @pickoffwhite
+Lisa Pickoff-White is a data reporter at KQED, a public radio and tv station based in San Francisco.
+She previously has worked at the Center for Investigative Reporting and other outlets.
+Her work has been honored with awards from the Online News Association, Investigative Reporters and Editors, the Society of Professional Journalists and SXSW Interactive.
+Feathered dinosaur and data enthusiast. @pickoffwhite

 No tipsheets have yet been uploaded for this event.